 Research Interests

-I’m a vertebrate palaeontologist currently based at the University of Southampton, UK.
-I work on dinosaurs (especially theropods and sauropods), pterosaurs, fossil marine reptiles and other vertebrate animals.
-Current areas (early 2013) of special interest include the diversity of European azhdarchoid pterosaurs, ichthyosaur evolution across the Jurassic-Cretaceous boundary, the anatomy and phylogeny of Early Cretaceous theropod dinosaurs, the timing of the theropod and avian radiation, sexual selection theory as applied to fossil animals, and the flight behaviour of feathered dinosaurs.
+My areas of special interest include the diversity of European azhdarchoid pterosaurs, ichthyosaur evolution across the Jurassic-Cretaceous boundary, the anatomy and phylogeny of Early Cretaceous theropod dinosaurs, the timing of the theropod and avian radiation, sexual selection theory as applied to fossil animals, and the flight behaviour of feathered dinosaurs.
 See my publication list for relevant published work.
 See links below for news stories concerning my research.

-Research quality
+Research Quality

-I write extensively about amphibians, reptiles, birds and mammals (living and extinct) for my blog, Tetrapod Zoology, currently hosted at Scientific American.
-Tetrapod Zoology (= Tet Zoo) is one of the most-read zoological blogs in the world.
-Tet Zoo ver 2 – hosted at ScienceBlogs between 2007 and 2011 – received over 7 million hits during that period.
+I write extensively about amphibians, reptiles, birds and mammals (living and extinct) for my blog, Tetrapod Zoology, today in its fourth iteration and now fully independent.
+Tetrapod Zoology (= TetZoo) is one of the most-read zoological blogs in the world.
+TetZoo ver 2 – hosted at ScienceBlogs between 2007 and 2011 – received over 7 million hits during that period.
+TetZoo ver 3 was hosted at Scientific American; they’re a great brand to be attached to, but I had to leave since their take on image use and reader comments proved incompatible with my plans.

 I spend as much time in the field as possible, looking at live animals.
 I have conducted palaeontological fieldwork in England (Isle of Wight, East Sussex, Yorkshire coast), north Africa (Morocco and Libya) and Romania.

-Lecturing and public speaking
+Lecturing and Public Speaking

-I also have extensive experience lecturing to both technical and popular audiences.
+I have extensive experience lecturing to both technical and popular audiences.
 I regularly give talks to local groups and societies on zoological and palaeontological topics: talks of recent months have included those on the biology of pterosaurs, sexual selection theory as applied to dinosaurs, the reality or otherwise of sea monsters, the history of European big cats, the British big cat phenomenon, and the evolution of marine reptiles.

 I can be contacted at eotyrannus@gmail.com.
 I tweet: @TetZoo.
 Recent research and other news is typically reported at Tetrapod Zoology.